innodatalabs/ilabs.s3util/README.md

 Now your `pip install` command is ready to use your private PyPi (in addition to the public one).

-Distribute `pip.conf` to all users that need to be able to install packages from private PyPI.
+Send (securely) `pip.conf` to all users that need to be able to install packages from private PyPI.
 They will not be able to upload packages to the PyPI.
 Typically only admin and build machines would have upload configured.

 ## Distributing private packages